Cray-HPE/docs-csm/operations/node_management/Swap_a_Compute_Blade_with_a_Different_System.md

           }'
     ```

-28. Repeat the preceding command for each node in the blade.
+29. Repeat the preceding command for each node in the blade.

 #### Enable the Slot and Power on the Slot

-29. Enable slot 0 in chassis 3, cabinet 1005.
+30. Enable the slot.
+Example shows slot 0, in chassis 3, cabinet 1005.

     ```bash
     ncn-m001# cray hsm state components enabled update --enabled true x1005c3s0
     ```

-30. Power on slot 0 in chassis 3 of cabinet 1005.
+31. Power on slot, Example shows slot 0, in chassis 3, of cabinet 1005.

     ```bash
-    ncn-m001# cray capmc xname_on create --xnames x1005c3s0 --recursive true --format json
+    ncn-m001# cray capmc xname_on create --xnames x1005c3s0 --recursive true
     ```

 #### Enable Discovery

-31. Verify the hms-discovery cronjob is not suspended in k8s (`ACTIVE` = `1` and `SUSPEND` = `False`).
+32. Verify the hms-discovery cronjob is not suspended in k8s (`ACTIVE` = `1` and `SUSPEND` = `False`).

     ```bash
     ncn-m001# kubectl -n services patch cronjobs hms-discovery -p '{"spec" : {"suspend" : false }}'